vibern0/spend.me/README.md

 ###Use the app
 This app is not available on google play store.
 If you want to use, download the project and build it.

+###Where the data goes?
+Nowadays, it's good if we can have everything in the cloud.
+So, thinking about it, this app uses datastores from several cloud services to save the data.